natcap/invest.users-guide/source/crop_production.rst

   |int|int|
   +---+---+

 5. **Fertilizer Application Rate Maps (Rasters)**  A set of GDAL-supported rasters representing the amount of Nitrogen (N), Phosphorus (P2O5), and Potash (K2O) applied to each area of land.
-These maps are required for the regression model yield function, and an optional input for all yield functions when calculating economic returns.
-Each cell value in the raster should be a non-negative float value representing the amount of fertilizer applied in units of kilograms per hectare (kilograms/hectare).
+These maps are required for the regression model yield function and are an optional input for all yield functions when calculating economic returns.
+Each cell value in the raster should be a non-negative float value representing the amount of fertilizer applied in units of kilograms per hectare (kgs/ha).
 Each file should be prepended with the name of the fertilizer (nitrogen, phosphorus, potash) in lowercase, followed by an underscore to help the program search for the matching file.
-The Fertilizer Maps should have the same dimensions and projection as the provided Land Use Map.
+The Fertilizer Maps should have the same dimensions and projection as the provided LULC Map.

   +-----+-----+
   |float|float|